SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 the mechanical factors involved in epithelial-to-mesenchymal transition and the resulting cell migration.
-As there are many different directions to explore with _in vivo_ experiments, gaining additional insight into the cell dynamics would help in the design of experiments.
+As there are many different directions to explore with _in vivo_ experiments, gaining additional insight into the cell dynamics with simulations would help in the design of experiments.
 Ideally, the model could indicate which directions are most promising.

-Concretely, we want to come up with biological hypotheses which can be tested _in vivo_.
+Concretely, we want to use simulations to come up with biological hypotheses which can be tested _in vivo_.

 A second goal is to use the computer model also to study scenarios that are difficult or almost impossible with current experimental tools.
 For example, we can easily control the mixture of different cell types to model _heterogeneity_ in computer simulations.
 Doing the same experimentally is only possible to a limited degree.